teh-hippo/homebridge-foxess/README.md

     ]
 ```

-This plugin exposes HomeKit to solar data, provided by FoxESS.

 ## Parameters

 | Parameter | Description | Required | Default
 | --------- | ----- | ------- | ------ |
 | `apiKey`| API Key provided by FoxESS Cloud. | `true` | |
 | `interval`| How often to update current usage | `false` | `300000` (5 minutes) |

-## Features

-Currently, only a real-time usage service is available and will be exposed by default.
-The purpose of the plugin as it stands is to indicate when current solar generation exceeds usage.

 ## Obtaining an API Key